WeichenZhou/PALMER/README.md

 **Ver1.4.1** Nov.14th.2019

-* Added one more option for adjustable length of of putative LINE-1 aligned to L1.3 sequences.
+* Added one more option for an adjustable length of putative LINE-1 aligned to L1.3 sequences.

 **Ver1.4** Feb.27th.2019